 - Project management skills

 - Attention to detail, planning and organising, monitoring and evaluation

 - Ability to work under pressure and on multiple tasks simultaneously

 - Ability to work independently and as part of a team

-To apply, submit your updated CV together with a covering letter of no more than 800 words to HR@osfsa.org.za
+To apply, submit your updated CV together with a covering letter to firstname.lastname@example.org

 Please quote the source of this advertisement in your application - NGO Pulse Portal